emersonschn/DTS/README.md

 # DTS
-website for the fraternity with backend for efficient officer documentation
+website for the fraternity with backend for efficient officer documentation.
+Test